FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/nomad_simulations.md

 The `ModelSystem` section is an input section which contains all the information about the geometrical space quantities (positions, lattice vectors, volumes, etc) of the simulated system.
 This section contains various quantities and sub-sections which aim to describe the system in the most complete way and in a variety of cases, from unit cells of crystals and molecules up to microstructures.
 In order to handle this _hierarchical_ structure, `ModelSystem` is nested over itself, i.e., a `ModelSystem` can be composed of sub-systems, which at the same time could be composed of smaller sub-systems, and so on.
 This is done thanks to the (proxy) sub-section attribute called `model_system`.

-The `Cell` sub-section is an important section which contains information of the simulated cell.
-It does not necessarily contain the information of the elements sitting in each `positions`, as this is responsability of a more specialized section, the `AtomicCell`.
-This section contains information about the atoms conforming the material in the [`AtomsState`](#atomsstate) section.
-The `Symmetry` sub-section contains information about the symmetry of the system, and the `ChemicalFormula` sub-section about the strings that allow the system to be identified in a specific format of the chemical formulas (IUPAC, Hill, etc).
+The `Cell` sub-section is an important section which contains information of the simulated cell, including the `lattice_vectors` and the `positions` of the particles within.
+However, it does not contain specific information about these particles, e.g., their chemical identity or electronic state, as this is the responsability of a more specialized section, the `AtomicCell`.
+This section stores the relevant information about each of the atoms constituting the material via the [`AtomsState`](#atomsstate) sub-section.
+The `Symmetry` sub-section contains standard symmetry classifications of the system, while the `ChemicalFormula` sub-section stores various strings that allow the system to be identified in a specific format of the chemical formulas (IUPAC, Hill, etc).

 The detailed relationship tree is: